Customer Segmentation Explained with 6 Examples and 8 Models

 For example, LOFT, an ecommerce fashion brand, leveraged demographic segmentation to deliver hyper-targeted campaigns to users pursuing a specific occupation—teaching.

-But demographics give you a highly restricted view since individuals in a similar age or income group don’t necessarily have the same needs or mentality.
+However, demographics give you a highly restricted view since individuals of a similar age or income group don’t necessarily have the same needs or mentality.

 2. Geographic segmentation

-Geographic segmentation segments your target audience based on their location or work in—country, region, city, or postal code.
+Geographic segmentation segments your target audience based on their location or work in a country, region, city, or postal code.
 Location, population density, climate, culture, language, and time zone are the significant segments you can create with geographic segmentation.

 Geographical segmentation can also help you with ecommerce localization—translating your website and product information to the country’s language, using the correct currency, and leveraging cultural references in campaigns to make them more relevant.

 Geographical segmentation is more straightforward as it requires fewer data points.
-But know that users of the same location can differ vastly in needs, psychology, expectations, and more.
+However, users of the exact location can differ vastly in needs, psychology, expectations, etc.

 3. Psychographic segmentation